JimMcL/YetAnotherTracker/README.md

 potential objects to be tracked, and use `--display-contours` to see the results.

 If you want tracks as output, you must specify `--kalman <speed>`.

+___
+## TODO
+* Apply image stabilisation.
+This might even allow handheld videos to be used effectively
+* Improve the algorithm used for matching detected objects in each frame to existing tracks.
+* Apply some kind of object detector such as YOLO to detect (and identify) foreground objects.